 NM: I previously worked for Enhanced Reviews Ltd, a company that conducts systematic reviews mostly for the public sector.
-Since June 2016 I have be employed by Cochrane Response, an evidence services unit operated by the Cochrane Collaboration.
-Cochrane Response was contracted by the WHO to produce this review.
+Since June 2016 I have be employed by Cochrane Response, an evidence services unit operated by the Cochrane Collaboration and contracted by the WHO to produce this review.